Cost Justification

 Are they national, regional, local, or a variety?

-How many such events will you participate in each year?
+How many of these events will you participate in each year?

 What location type (in-line, corner, end, island) and size of trade show exhibit display space will you reserve?

-Contact Distributors That Know What They Are Doing
+Contact Exhibit & Service Suppliers That Know What They Are Doing

-You generally will make best use of the dollars in your budget to contract an experienced distributor.
-An experienced distributor works like a consultant and can take you through the selection and design process while helping you avoid the potential pitfalls along the way.
+You generally will make best use of the dollars in your budget to contact a company for help & advice that has been around the block a few thousand times and has a lot of products and services to offer.
+An experienced supplier works like a consultant and can take you through the selection and design process while helping you avoid the potential pitfalls along the way.
 You may go to two or three shows a year while this is all they do.
-A good distributor will know the options available and what will work best for the kind of image you want to present.
-Look for a company that has been in business over ten years with a proven track record of results.
+A good supplier will know the options available and what will work best for the kind of image you want to present.
+Look for a company that has been in business over 20 years with a proven track record of results.
 Ask for referrals and to see examples of the work if possible.

-One word of warning – although distributors will present you with an amazing variety of features and options, make sure you settle on something that accurately represents your company.
-Remember those first two questions to ask before planning an exhibit: What are your goals for your trade show participation and how will your exhibit help to meet those objectives?
+One word of warning – although suppliers will present you with an amazing variety of features and options, make sure you settle on something that accurately represents your company and works for you.
+Remember those first two questions to ask before planning an exhibit: What are your goals for your trade show and how will your exhibit help to meet those goals?
 A successful trade show exhibit should reflect your company’s overall marketing goals and business strategy.

 Determining the Type of Booth You Need